SleazLee/ProCosmetics/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See [LICENSE](LICENSE).md for full details.
+See [LICENSE](LICENSE) for full details.